XCTestHTMLReport/XCTestHTMLReport/README.md

 ## Contribution

 Please create an issue whenever you find an issue or think a feature could be a good addition to XCTestHTMLReport.
-Always make sure to follow the [Contributing Guidelines](https://github.com/XCTestHTMLReport/XCTestHTMLReport/blob/main/CONTRIBUTING.md).
+Always make sure to follow the [Contributing Guidelines](CONTRIBUTING.md).
 Feel free to take a shot at these issues.

+## Special Thanks

+Thank you to the original author of this tool, [TitouanVanBelle](https://github.com/TitouanVanBelle)! 🥳🎉

 ## License